INVESTING IN OUR COMMONWEALTH

 ACTIVE MILITARY & VETERANS

-In the wake of the tragic deaths of 77 veterans at the Holyoke Soldiers’ Home during the COVID-19 pandemic, the legislature passed a $600 million bond bill to support the construction of a new Soldiers’ Home and to increase geographic equity and accessibility related to the continuum of long-term care services in small home concept housing for veterans across the state.
+In the wake of the tragic deaths of 77 veterans at the Holyoke Soldiers’ Home during the COVID-19 pandemic, the Legislature passed a $600 million bond bill to support the construction of a new Soldiers’ Home and to increase geographic equity and accessibility related to the continuum of long-term care services in small home concept housing for veterans across the state.
 Additionally, the Legislature enacted changes to the oversight of both Soldiers’ Homes to ensure better outcomes for our veterans going forward.
-Finally, for our active duty military, the SPEED Act will help to facilitate a smooth transition for military members and their families who move to Massachusetts.
+Finally, for our active-duty military, the SPEED Act helped to facilitate a smooth transition for military members and their families who move to Massachusetts.